umersayyed/react-microfrontend/README.md

 npm install
 npm start
 ```
-Do same step mentioned above for remote module.
+## Do same step mentioned above for remote module.

-Navigate to:
+Then navigate to:

 - `http://localhost:3000` for the host app
 - `http://localhost:4000` for the remote app